wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 Here we will go over how to take your initial reference and align it against the full dataset.

-1. Make a new subtomogram averaging folder (`subtomo/full/`) and initialize it for subtomogram averaging.
+1. Make a new folder for averaging the full dataset (`subtomo/full/`) and initialize it for subtomogram averaging as you did with `init_ref/`.
-Copy your previous wedgelist, tomolist, and masks, into the new folder.
+Copy your previous wedgelist, tomolist, masks, and `.sh` scripts into their approrpiate places in `full/`.

-Copy a set of STOPGAP bash scripts.
+2. Copy the full motivelist into `full/lists/`.

+3. Copy the references from your final initial average into `full/ref/` and rename them as iteration 1.
+I.e., `ref_A_9.mrc` would become `ref_A_1.mrc`.
-2. Copy your final initial reference into the `ref/` folder, but rename as `ref_1.mrc` and etc… Technically, the weighted reference is not required, only the halfsets.
+Technically, the weighted reference is not required, only the halfsets.

-3. Copy the full motivelist.
+4. Extract subtomograms from all VLPs using the full motivelist.

-4. Extract subtomograms.

 5. Align the full dataset.
-This problem is distinct from the de novo structure determine we performed for the initial dataset.
+This problem is distinct from the *de novo* structure determine we performed for the initial dataset.
-This is because in de novo structure determination, we slow coax the structure out by iterative refinement and reducing our angular search space.
+In *de novo* structure determination, we slowly coax the structure out by iterative refinement and gradually reducing our angular search space.
-Here, we already have a good reference, so if our parameters are too coarse, we may generate a worse reference than the one we put in.
+Here, we already have a good reference, so if our parameters are too coarse we may generate a worse reference than the one we put in.
 As such, our goal is to align the full dataset to the same precision that we aligned the initial reference; i.e. our angular increments should be the same.
 Therefore, the main parameter to change here is the angular iterations so that we sample wide enough.
+`angiter=3` should be sufficient.
 Set your parameters and run 1 iteration of alignment.

 6. After alignment, the reference should look less noisy, though the resolution is still limited by the binning.
-The full motivelist is likely requires to much memory for the BAND sessions, so we can first distance clean the overlapping particles.
+Using the full motivelist requires a lot of memory so we can first distance clean the overlapping particles.
-In this case, don’t apply a score cutoff, as we haven’t determined what it should be yet.
+Do this as before but don’t apply a score cutoff as we haven’t determined what it should be yet.

 7. Convert the cleaned motivelist to AV3 format and open in Chimera.
 Determine an appropriate CC cutoff and parse the good particles by logical indexing.